digital-product-jam-2024/.github/profile/README.md

 **Wednesday 16:00 - 17:00**

 ## Assignments

+- All technical assignments will be [added here](https://github.com/digital-product-jam-2024/course/tree/main/assignments)

 The majority of the grading of the course is related to team work.
 However, there are a number of assignments related to software development, where you are graded individually.
 These assignments must be submitted in the following way: